Finite Volume schemes#

 Implementing a non-conservative scheme#

 Flux-based, non-conservative schemes also exist.
-Exemples can be found in two-phase flow simulation: while the scheme remains conservative within each phase, non-conservative fluxes can be computed at the interface between phases.
+Examples can be found in two-phase flow simulation: while the scheme remains conservative within each phase, non-conservative fluxes can be computed at the interface between phases.

 We recall \(V_L\) and \(V_R\), the two cells sharing the face \(F\), and ordered in the direction of the corresponding Cartesian vector (i.e., in the x-direction, \(V_L\) and \(V_R\) are the left and right cells, respectively).
 In a conservative scheme, the respective contributions of \(F\) on \(V_L\) and \(V_R\) are defined as